Skip to main content

 Production Deployment Recommendations

-Metrics Collection and Visualization
+Metrics collection and visualization

 tip

-Automatic metadata backup is a feature that has been added since JuiceFS v1.0.0
+Automatic metadata backup is a feature that has been added since JuiceFS v1.0.0.

-Metadata is critical to JuiceFS file system, and any loss or corruption of metadata may affect a large number of files or even the entire file system.
+Metadata is critical to the JuiceFS file system, and any loss or corruption of metadata may affect a large number of files or even the entire file system.
 Therefore, metadata must be backed up regularly.

 note